1jour1vin

 Nose

-Aromatic with notes of cherry, blackcurrant, violet, orange peel, tobacco, and a slight saltiness that adds nuance to the whole.
+Aromatic, with notes of cherry, blackcurrant, violet, orange peel, tobacco, and a subtle hint of saltiness that adds nuance to the whole

-Vibrant with beautiful energy, a silky texture, powerful tannins, impressive concentration, and a superb finish.
+Vibrant with lively energy, a silky texture, powerful tannins, impressive concentration, and a superb finish

 Serve